oracle/fastr/documentation/tutorials/interop/javaInteroperability.md

 ```

 ### Converting Java Arrays to R objects
-Unlike Java primitives or their wrappers, java arrays aren't on access automatically converted into a R vector or list of the according type.
+Unlike Java primitives or their wrappers, java arrays aren't on access automatically converted into a R vector.
 Nevertheless, when appropriate they can be handled by FastR builtin functions the same way as native R objects.
 ```
 > sapply(intArray, function(e) { e })
 > length(stringArray)